Irrational Beliefs Exposed & Examined by REBT

 - I must worry about anything fearful or risky.

-- I must avoid responsibilities and problems in order to be comfortable or content.
+- I must avoid responsibilities and problems to be comfortable or content.

 - I must depend on others else my life or self will fall apart.

 - I must be controlled by my past and disturbed by anything that once disturbed me.